JGoldstone/pydantic-tests/README.md

 will return False.
 In the Pydantic-based code, it raises `ValidationError` while constructing the argument to `TimingTimestamp.validate()`, before the code for `TimingTimestamp.validate()` is ever even entered.
-Pydantic does validation early and often.
+Pydantic does validation early.
+It is trying to make it the case that invalid objects cannot exist.
+Period.

-But in general: the idea is compatible code that's easier for outsiders to understand and easier for insiders to maintain.
+But in general, the idea is: compatible code that's easier for outsiders to understand and easier for insiders to maintain.

 ## Motivation